BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

       - nextcloud
 ```
 ## Nginx configuration file
-The configuration of Nginx is handled by both the docker-compose.yaml and the nginx.conf files.
+The configuration of Nginx is handled by both the docker-compose.yaml and the `nginx.conf` files.

 The nginx.conf file's code is reported below and it specifies the http configuration, which can be divided into the following blocks:
-* the upstream block defines how the backend behaves by implementing a load balancing algorithm (`least_conn`, which handle new requests sending them to the server with the fewest active connections) and the address and port of the upstream server that Nginx will proxy requests to, meaning our Nextcloud instance
+* the upstream block defines how the backend behaves by implementing a load balancing algorithm (`least_conn`, which handle new requests sending them to the server with the fewest active connections) and the address and port of the upstream server that Nginx will proxy requests to, meaning our Nextcloud instance.
 * the log format block has the task to gather inside the logs informations about incoming requests and upstream server responses.
-This process is not strictly necessary but it can be of help during a possible debugging process
+This process is not strictly necessary but it can be helpful during a possible debugging process
 * the server block has in itself the main definition of the Nginx server configuration specifying which port to listen on, the reverse proxy (with `location`) and other connection parameters
 ```php
 upstream nextcloud_backend {